 When promoting financial services and products, you must comply with state and local regulations for any region that your ads target — for example, include specific disclosures required by local law.
 Refer to our non-exhaustive list of country-specific requirements for more information.

 Below you can find policy requirements related to financial services and personal loans.
 As the online advertising and regulatory space continues to evolve, we'll update this policy with additional product-specific guidelines on an ongoing basis.
-Learn about what happens if your violate our policies.
+Learn about what happens if you violate our policies.

 If you think your ad was incorrectly disapproved, you can request a review through the Disapproved ads and policy questions form.